IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ## Domain Modeling

+The `eShopOnCantainers` is an e-commerce web site where customers can browse products, building up to shopping cart, to eventually make a purchase.
 Our business domain is going to reflect the problem domain concepts, here are some of the high-level concepts we are go have to model.
 * **Product**, an item for sale on the website.
 * **Basket**, the Customer's shopping cart, which they are building as they browse the site.
 * **Order**, the customers finalized order, when they checkout their shopping cart.